osamaalmughanni/Kumiko/Kumiko/docs.md

-# Overview
+# What is Kumiko for?
 Kumiko is similar to the traditional Dynamo Player, as it allows you to run your Dynamo scripts inside Revit files.
 However, it surpasses standard functionalities by providing enhanced portability, a version-controlled collaboration with git and easy script sharing with other members.

 ## Requirements
 The app is designed to operate exclusively on Windows-based computers.
 It has been developed as a single executable (exe) file, meaning that it encompasses all the necessary code and resources for execution.
-However, there are some key requirements:
+However, there are some key requirements that should be considered:

 - Windows 10 or greater
 - .NET Framework 4.7.2 or greater